Jay-Idrees/Upenn-Cybersecurity-Linux-User-Control/Readme.md

 ```
 - [`USER` or %`GROUP`]  `HOST`=(`USER`:`GROUP`) `COMMAND` this is the general format for permissions in sudoers.
 Also note that host is the machine itself which the admin can control e-g if there is a need to limit access to specific files on some machines

+## Adding a user to the sudo group

+`sudo usermod -aG sudo sally` aG asign group.
+Note that the sudo privilidges are also configured in the sudoers file

 ## Admin CRUD functions: CREAT READ UPDATE AND DELETE functions in Linux

 **Creating a user or usergroup**

+- Creating a folder by the new username in the home directory e-g mike

+`mkdir /home/mike`

+> Giving the mike username access to the mike folder

+`chown -R mike: /home/mike`
+ Here R is the recursive flag which ensures that all the files in the user's home folder as well
 **Reading existing user excess**

 -In order to determine which user you are currently, you can navigate to the etc directory and open the `sudorers` file